 In the “NEW#” series, we will be showing the new acquisitions and donations to our collection in small, thematic exhibitions starting in 2021.
 The series begins in the Graphic Cabinet with “01 Contemporary Photography” and ranges from the conceptual works of Allan Kaprow and photographs by Becher student Tata Ronkholz to works by Annette Kelm and Rineke Dijkstra, whose photographic compositions reflect current social issues.
 The state-owned Toto-Lotto-GmbH and the Baden-Württemberg Museums Foundation have financed the acquisitions on display.
 The selection was compiled by the research volunteers Katarina Schorb and Jens-Henning Ullner.

-The history of our collection already begins with the Kupferstichkabinett founded in 1806, which King Wilhelm I then integrated into his Museum of Fine Arts opened in 1843 - today’s Staatsgalerie Stuttgart.
+The history of the collection begins with the the Staatsgalerie being founded as a museum of fine arts by King Wilhelm I in 1843.
 Since then, the collection has been continuously expanded through acquisitions, donations and permanent loans.